bjarkithordarson/T-220-VLN2/README.md

 We thought about deploying the app for fun.
 We might.
 The lair.pizza domain is available by the way ;)

 ## Stats
-Cups of coffees: 40
+* Cups of coffees: 40
-Cans of monster: 15
+* Cans of monster: 15
-Pizzas eaten: 2
+* Pizzas eaten: 2
+* Reports written: 2
-Hours worked: 150
+* Hours worked: 150
+* Merge conflicts: Too many
+* Lost progress: Some
-Number of AI-generated dragon images: All of them.
+* Number of AI-generated dragon images: All of them.

 ## Links
 * [OneDrive](https://reykjavikuniversity-my.sharepoint.com/:f:/r/personal/bjarkit22_ru_is/Documents/T-220-VLN2?csf=1&web=1&e=mCPupA)